Final report for FNC20-1234

 I have received several calls/ Facebook messages regarding the greenhouse project.
-I have helped those people answer one-off questions or had lengthy discussions on how the practices could be applied to their own grown operations.
+I have helped these people answer one-off questions or had lengthy discussions on how the practices could be applied to their own operations.
 Some of the lessons learned on this project are applicable to high tunnels or significantly smaller "hobby" greenhouses.

 I joined other agricultural professionals and producers to participate in a Facebook Live webinar on SARE Farmer Rancher Grant project development and application.
 We shared our projects and experiences with the Farmer Rancher Grant Program.
 The webinar can be viewed on the FARRMS Facebook page: https://www.facebook.com/watch/live/?v=735937943670118&ref=watch_permalink

 I was named the 2021 Makewell - Maker of the Year for my efforts to educate new growers on unique techniques and horticultural practices that can be used at various scales.
 This provided opportunities for conversations with an audience I might not been able to interact with otherwise.

 We broke ground on the greenhouse in November 2019, just months before the seriousness of COVID-19 was recognized.
 The coronavirus pandemic and its associated impacts adversely affected nearly every aspect of the project.
 This primarily came from life-threatening health concerns for the main manufacturer/contractor in 2020 and again in 2021, and then increased material costs and supply availability in 2021.
 The specialized, pre-fabricated panels and laminated wood columns used in the greenhouse construction, and previous agreements with the manufacturer, did not allow us to find cost-effective replacement labor for aspects of the greenhouse.